 At her sentencing hearing, Moncher admitted wrongdoing for her crimes and said, “I deeply regret my actions, and any fallout that may have occurred from them.”
 She also said that, “This is where my child abuse history influenced my judgement and created a skewed view of the situation and how to handle it.”

-Because Moncher testified as an expert witness in many cases, her perjury charge may be problematic to other cases.
+Because Moncher testified as an expert witness in many cases, her perjury charge may allow the defendants in those cases to reopen their convictions.
 Attorneys in the cases where Moncher testified may try to utilize her perjury plea to try to overturn or appeal convictions.